The provably total recursive functions and the MRDP theorem in Basic Arithmetic and its extensions: Introduction

-Basic Arithmetic, $\BA$ is an arithmetical theory introduced by W. Ruitenburg in \cite{kn:Ru}, based on Basic Predicate Calculus, $\BQC$, as Heyting Arithmetic, $\HA$ is based on Intuitionistic Predicate Calculus, $\IQC$ and Peano Arithmetic, $\PA$ based on Classical Predicate Calculus, $\CQC$. $\BQC$ is a weaker logic than $\IQC$, in which the rule of {\em Modus Ponens} is weakened.
 Although the arithmetical axioms of $\BA$ are essentially the same as Peano axioms, $\BA$ is weaker than $\HA$.
-For instance $\BA$ does not prove the cancellation law, i.e., $x + y= x + z\Ra y = z$.
-More interestingly, every provably recursive function of $\BA$ is primitive recursive.
-This result is not new, it has already been proved using primitive recursive realizability introduced in \cite{kn:SS03}.
-We show that, moreover, every provably recursive function of $\BA$ is definable by a positive formula.
-However, there are primitive recursive functions that are {\em not} provably recursive in $\BA$.
-One such primitive recursive function is the cut-off function.
-That means that the set of all provably recursive functions of $\BA$, indicated by $\PR(\BA)$ is a {\em proper} subset of all primitive functions, $\PRb$.
-It is shown that the well-known Matiyasevich-Robinson-Davis-Putnam, MRDP theorem does {\em not} hold in $\BA$.
+For instance, $\BA$ does not prove the cancellation law, i.e., $x+y=x+z\Ra y=z$ (See Lemma \ref{3d17}).
+More interestingly, every provably total function of $\BA$ is primitive recursive.
+This result is not new; it has already been proved using primitive recursive realizability introduced in \cite{S03}.
+We use a different analysis based on \emph{functionality} of the relations given by the defining formulas, instead of their \emph{totality}.
+Moreover, we show that every provably total function of $\BA$ is definable in $\BA$ by a geometric formula.
+However, there are primitive recursive functions that are \emph{not} provably total in $\BA$.
+One such primitive recursive function is the cut-off subtraction.
+That means that the set of all the provably total recursive functions of $\BA$, indicated by $\PTRF(\BA)$ is a \emph{proper} subset of all the primitive functions, $\PR$.

 We consider three extensions of $\BA$.
-One is a {\em logical} extension and the other two ons are {\em arithmetical} extensions.
-The logical extension we study is $\EBA$, an extension of $\BA$ with the {\em logical} axiom $\top\ra\bot\Ra\bot$.
-This extension is introduced in \cite{kn:AH} and it is shown there that its behavior is very close to $\HA$, but still weaker than that.
-We show that $\PR(\EBA) = \PRb$.
+One is a \emph{logical} extension and the other two are \emph{arithmetical} extensions.
+The logical extension we study is $\EBA$, an extension of $\BA$ with the \emph{logical} axiom $\top\ra\bot\Ra\bot$.
+This extension is introduced in \cite{AH} and it is shown there that its behavior is very close to $\HA$, but still weaker than that.
+We show that $\PTRF(\EBA)=\PR$.
 The two arithmetical extensions we will consider are the following.
-The first one is an extension of $\BA$ by the {\em arithmetical} axiom (or the cancellation law) $\U: x + y= x + z\Ra y = z$.
-It turns out that $\PR(\BA + \U) = \PRb$.
-The other one is an extension of $\BA$ by adding a symbol for the cut-off function in the language, and adding its properties as extra axioms to $\BA$.
-Again, it turns out that the provably recursive functions of this extension are exactly the primitive recursive functions.
+The first one is an extension of $\BA$ by the \emph{arithmetical} axiom $\U:x+y=x+z\Ra y=z$ (the cancellation law).
+It turns out that $\PTRF(\BA+\U)=\PR$.
+The other one is an extension of $\BA$ by adding a symbol for the cut-off subtraction in the language, and adding its properties as extra axioms to $\BA$.
+Again, it turns out that the provably total recursive functions of this extension, denoted by $\BAc$, are exactly the primitive recursive functions.